Al-'Adudi Hospital: Construction

 King 'Adud al-Dawla provided the funding for the hospital from the properties that he owned.
-Before the construction of the building and its quarters, well-known physician, Al-Razi, was chosen to decide the ideal location for Al-'Adudi.
+Before the construction of the building and its quarters, well-known physician, al-Razi, was chosen to decide the ideal location for Al-'Adudi.
 In order to make the appropriate choice, it is said that different areas of the city were tested by hanging meat and choosing the place that resulted in the minimal amount of decay of the meat.
-The completion of the construction of Al-'Adudi was in 981 A.D. on the western banks of the Tigris River.
+The site lay on the highest part of the west bank of the Tigris River.
+It was thus removed from the stagnant air and insects that infested the lower river bank.
+For this reason, it had previously been chosen as the location of the Khuld Palace, built in the 8th century by Caliph al-Mansur.
+The completion of the construction of Al-'Adudi was in 981 AD.

 The Al-'Adudi Hospital was reconstructed twice after its initial development.
-The first time the Al-'Adudi was destroyed occurred in 1068 due to a flood of the Tigris River.
+The first time the Al-'Adudi was destroyed occurred in 1068 due to a flood of the Tigris.
 After it was rebuilt, it is said the hospital improved in its facilities and the care provided to patients.
 However, visitors who passed through the hospital shared that Al-'Adudi did not actually treat patients with the same quality care.
 Some shared that the physicians only visited patients a couple times a week.
 The Al-'Adudi Hospital was destroyed for the second time during the Siege of Baghdad in 1258.
 The hospital was not rebuilt for a third time.